-Should you drop out of University?
+Should you drop out of College after First Semester?

 I know I have shown you both sides of the coin and you are probably confused which is the winning side.
 Don’t worry.
 I’ll show you one last thing you can do to settle your college problems.